Apprenticeships and work experience

 Apprenticeships at the Council

-We offer apprenticeships in a variety of professions and at different levels including:
+We have recently offered apprenticeships in a variety of professions and at different levels including:

 - Housing Services

 - Community Safety and Wellbeing